ayush-rathore/greeting-app/README.md

 # About
-This app is written in Python.
+This app is written using Python Language.
 <p>It uses Kivy and KivyMD libraries for the Graphical Interface.</p>

 ---